immich-app/static-pages/apps/root.immich.app/src/routes/blog/google-flags-immich-as-dangerous/+page.md

 ...
 ```

 It was super useful to learn that the affected URLs were for our _preview environments_.
-Maybe the thought was these Immich environments were imitating our [demo website](https://demo.immich.app/)?
+Maybe the thought was that these Immich environments were imitating our [demo website](https://demo.immich.app/)?
 The most alarming thing was realizing that a single flagged subdomain would apparently invalidate the _entire domain_.

 ## Impact